4.9 out of 5 49,130 reviews

 Even if you STILL don’t buy into them, we can all agree that electric cars don’t have a tailpipe.
 And we know that tailpipe emissions kill 40,000 people every single year in the UK.
 Is that alone not reason enough to switch to an EV?

-The latest stats from the SMMT (Society of Motor Manufacturers and Traders) show EVs accounted for around one in four new car registrations at the beginning of 2025.
-They command a 23% market share (up from 16% in 2024) as interest surges.
+The latest stats from the SMMT (Society of Motor Manufacturers and Traders) show EVs accounted for around one in four new car registrations at the beginning of 2026.
+They command a 24.2% market share as interest surges.

-Here at Select we are also trumping the industry norm and ahead of the curve - with 35.5% of our orders being fully-electric and plug-in hybrid vehicles.
+Here at Select we are also trumping the industry norm and ahead of the curve - with around 42% of our orders being fully-electric vehicles.

 European sales are also up, overall, despite Germany experiencing a recent downtown due to the withdrawal of EV subsidies and incentives.